jayadityashah/ELEC-E8408-Course-Project-Template/README.md

 You must use git repository for the work on the project, making frequent enough commits so that the project group (and course staff) can follow the progress.

-The completed project work will be demonstrated to the group's advisor at a demo session.
+The completed project work will be demonstrated at a demo session.
 The final demonstrations are arranged on 27.03.26.
-After the final demonstrations project group evaluates another project, and self-evaluates own project.
 In addition, project members will give a confidential individual assessment of each group member

 The course staff should be able to easily compile the project work using makefile and related